 A Passion Economy

 My first side hustle was working at a toy store.
-I was a college student working a full-time summer internship at a large company in their IT department.
-However, a few nights a week and weekends, I would work at a local toy store.
+I was a college student working a full-time summer internship at a large company in the IT department.
+However, I worked at a local toy store a few nights a week and on weekends.
 I assembled bicycles and stocked the shelves.
-I thought it was all about the money – but as I look back, I loved the look on kids’ faces the first time they got to see their new bike.
+I thought it was all about the money – but as I look back, I loved the look on kids’ faces the first time they got to see their new bikes.
 They weren’t allowed to ride in the store, but I let it go from time to time.
-Yeah, I made a bit of money, but there’s nothing like that feeling of seeing a child ride their new bike for the first time.
+Yeah, I made a bit of money, but there’s nothing like seeing a child ride their new bike for the first time.

 Finding Your Niche

 Due to COVID, we saw a proliferation or delivery of services virtually, opening many opportunities to take your passion and find a way to start a side hustle.
 Growing your practice online has never been easier.
-Your knowledge and expertise could not only be used to deliver services locally face to face but could be used statewide, nationally, or even internationally.
+Your knowledge and expertise could not only be used to deliver services locally and face-to-face but could be used statewide, nationally, or even internationally.

 Here are a couple of examples:

-- Creating pediatric therapy content to supplement products and services currently being used by special needs families.
+- Creating pediatric therapy content to supplement products and services currently being used by families of young children.
 This could include webinars on particular topics, a weekly blog, or a download with activities that can be done at home.

-- Offering 1:1 consultations or coaching sessions around a specific topic that can help someone maneuver around a particular topic or providing other ways for customers to be receiving services, e.g., supplementing services provided by schools.
+- Offering 1:1 consultations or coaching sessions around a specific topic can help someone maneuver around a particular topic or provide other ways for customers to receive services, e.g., supplementing services provided by schools.

 Benefits of a Side Hustle

 The benefits of a side hustle go beyond assisting families with their children.
-There are many other ways a side hustle can benefit you and your career.
-Something outside of your full-time job gives you the ability to use your skills that you might not be using during your regular position.
-Examples include be writing meaningful content, creating how-to guides, moderating support groups, or lending expertise in areas you have experienced in prior employment.
+A side hustle can benefit you and your career in many other ways.
+Something outside your full-time job allows you to use skills you might not use during your regular position.
+Examples include writing meaningful content and creating how-to guides.
+You can also moderate support groups or lend expertise in areas you have experienced in prior employment.

-In addition to sharpening dormant skills, you will get to experience a different patient that you would not usually be able to lend your expertise.
-You can work with them during your off hours, weekends, or even consider summer hours to help parents avoid the summer slide.
+In addition to sharpening dormant skills, you will experience a different patient than you would not usually be able to lend your expertise to.
+You can work with them during your off hours, weekends, or even summer hours to help parents avoid the summer slide.

-Since a side hustle is totally under your purview there are no limitations to the ways you may be able to use your skills to improve the lives of those who with special needs.
-You get to be as creative as you desire, and really follow your passion while being compensated for your service.
+A side hustle is totally under your purview.
+There are no limitations to how you may use your skills to improve the lives of children.
+You get to be as creative as you desire and really follow your passion while being compensated for your service.

 Starting a side hustle has never been easier or more meaningful.
 This year, more than 1 in 3 Americans will enable themselves to follow their passion with a side hustle.
-We here at Vitalxchange are just as passionate about our caregiver community and giving you all the tools you need to set up shop to serve them better.
+We here at Vitalxchange are just as passionate about our caregiver community.
+We give you all the tools you need to set up shop and serve them better.
 All you need to do to start following your passion is 10 minutes to set up your virtual storefront.
-You will be well on your way to seeing more of those smiles that make all your hard work worth it.
+You will be well on your way to seeing more of those smiles.
+It makes all your hard work worth it.